jeffjjohnston/RStudioConsoleRender/README.md

 # RStudioConsoleRender

+A short blog post about this package: [Faster rendering in RStudio](http://jeffjjohnston.github.io/rstudio/rmarkdown/2016/03/01/faster-rendering-in-rstudio.html).

 This package provides a single RStudio addin command called **Render in console**.
 Executing it will call `rmarkdown::render(active_document_path, envir=.GlobalEnv)` in the RStudio console and then launch a viewer for the resulting rendered document.

 The effect is very similar to the **Code** | **Run region** | **Run all** command, except that it also renders your output document.
 Unlike the **Knit** button, however, it does not create a fresh environment.
 This has some important consequences to keep in mind.